Panopto is the university's video streaming and lecture capture platform. It accomplishes several core tasks:

 The University of Arizona provides access to Panopto for faculty, staff, and students to capture lectures or presentations for later playback by students or faculty enrolled in a specific course.
 The Family Educational Rights and Privacy Act (FERPA) limits access to student educational records, including these recordings.

 FERPA prohibits disclosure of personally identifiable student records without a student's written consent.
 A student may be able to be identified through video, audio, or other means.
-More information on FERPA and faculty and staff members' responsibilities can be found on the Office of Register's website.
+More information on FERPA and faculty and staff members' responsibilities can be found on the Office of Registrar's website.

 If your captured lectures are available to a broader audience than just the course section originally being recorded, and if students are personally identifiable in the recording, FERPA requires written student consent to that disclosure.
 Make sure every student that is identifiable in the video has signed the university's Video Permission Form or the Parents Release for a minor form.
 Students cannot be required to sign a consent form.